perfalcon/RoboND-FollowMe-Project/writeup.md

 ## Model ##
 This FCN model consists of  encoders layers, 1 x 1 convolution  and decoder  layers  to build the semantic segmentation.
 ### Step 1: ###
-*Encode Layer:*
+*Encode the Layer/s:*
-It does the separable convolution operation with ReLU activation and then batch normalization.
+Encoding does the separable convolution operation with ReLU activation and then batch normalization.

 *Separable Convolution:*